-    The maisonettes and cottages are simpler in style but just as beautiful.
+The maisonettes and villas are simpler in style but just as beautiful.
 Some sit in outhouses next to the main hotel, others in the meadows a few minutes’ walk away.
-Our favourites were Il Granaio, a 2-bedroom apartment with soaring ceilings and a roof terrace, and Casa del Lago Cottage, a romantic lakeside hideaway for 2-4.
+Our favourites were Il Granaio, a 2-bedroom apartment with soaring ceilings and a roof terrace, and Villa Casa del Lago, a romantic lakeside hideaway for 2-4.
 There’s also a large villa called La Fonte, which has five ensuite bedrooms and a heated swimming pool, so is well suited to bigger families or groups.
-The other villa, La Lavandaia, is still under construction but will have its own infinity pool with sweeping views across the valley.
+The other stunning villa, La Lavandaia, has its own infinity pool with sweeping views across the valley.

-The restaurant is a serene, vaulted space overlooking the garden - the kind of spot where you could happily linger for hours.
+Gastronomic Villa Pignano restaurant is a serene, vaulted space overlooking the garden.
 We were treated to fresh, zingy flavours at every meal - for breakfast, a buffet of lavender-infused honey, homemade jams, juices and just-baked bread; for lunch, pasta with a medley of tomatoes, followed by silky olive-oil ice-cream.
-Once a week, staff organise a pizza night in the grounds or a roast in the old medieval kitchen.
-Our stay coincided with the latter, and we gorged ourselves on flame-grilled pork while chatting to other guests in front of a blazing hearth.
+The Tuscan wines served are biodynamic and organic.
+There's also a dining room known as the Medieval Fireplace where you can feast on traditional fare at a communal table (open evenings spring and autumn only).
+Here we gorged ourselves on flame-grilled pork while chatting to other guests by a blazing hearth.